 What is included in a typical La Linea rental price?

 Usually just the bare flat.
-Water, electric, gas, internet and community fees are paid separately by the tenant in most contracts.
+Water, electric, internet, and community fees are paid separately by the tenant in most contracts.
 Some furnished flats include basic utilities.
 Always clarify before signing and get it confirmed in writing in the rental contract.